Young Shakespeare presents

 (additional performance Thursday, June 25)

 Young Shakespeare is a tuition-based program with reasonable fees.
-Students must audition in February 2020.
+Students must audition February 29, 2020.
 For more information about auditions and the program contact young firstname.lastname@example.org.

 Two Gentlemen of Verona tells the story of two devoted friends, Valentine and Proteus.
 Valentine leaves their home city of Verona for Milan, but Proteus, in love with Julia, stays behind.
 Proteus' father sends him to Milan, too.
 Before leaving, Proteus pledges his love to Julia.